MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 Some of your desktop flows might run for long durations, for example more than 24 hours.
 To ensure that those flows run successfully and don't fail due to the default timeout values, perform the following steps:

 1. Select the ellipsis (…) on the top right corner of the desktop flows action.
-And select Settings.
+And select **Settings**.

     ![Screenshot of the settings option.](media/run-pad-portal/timeout-settings.png "The settings option")